RSU 73 board questions reduction in school secretary staffing

 Interim Superintendent Robert Webster told the board Sherri Couture has been working part time at the primary school and part time at the central office for the past two weeks.

-“Once the school year is over, she’ll work part time at the central office,” he said.
-“I’ve asked Spruce Mountain Primary School Principal Kevin Harrington to see how 1 1/2 secretaries works.”
+“Once the school year is over, her intent is to work part time at the central office,” he said.
+“I’ve asked Spruce Mountain Primary School Principal Kevin Harrington to see how 1½ secretaries works.”

 Webster said the primary school and the high school each had two full-time secretaries.
 With Couture working half time, the primary school, which has the largest enrollment of the four district schools, is left with 1 1/2 secretarial positions.